mathurshubham/Manufacturing-Uptime-Service/README.md

 -   **Data Validation:** Pydantic
 -   **Containerization:** Docker & Docker Compose
 -   **Dependency Management:** Pip & `requirements.txt`
+-   **Cloud Deployment:** Google Cloud Run & Google Artifact Registry

 ---

-## 3. How to Run the Project
+## 3. How to Run the Project Locally

-The entire service is containerized, making it fully reproducible and easy to run with just two commands.
+The entire service is containerized, making it fully reproducible and easy to run on a local machine with just two commands.

 **Prerequisites:**
 -   [Git](https://git-scm.com/) installed